-Apacer implements the Virtual Write scheme that allows write commands to go through the flash controller and data temporarily stored, but no data has been actually written into the flash.
+To protect unauthorized data writes, Apacer implements Write Protect that functions as "Virtual Write" that allows write commands to go through the flash controller and data is temporarily stored.
+But since the process is "virtual", none of the data has been written to the flash.
+When the host resets or restarts the system, all the temporarily stored data will disappear.
 Since the Virtual Write scheme runs at device level, it requires no software or driver installation and is independent from the host OS.